Barcelona Tourism Information

 Parc Güell: Barcelona's most famous park.
 The park, sited on Camel Hill and offering splendid views of the city, was originally planned to be a garden city suburb, but only two houses were completed before it was turned into a public recreational park.
 The gardens are contain examples of Gaudi's strange and mesmerising work, including flights of stairs, columns and a plaza decorated with mosaics.
 Famous features include Gaudi's dragon, a mosaic lizard straddling two staircases and the Sala Hipostila, or Doric Temple, which is a forest of 88 stone columns.
 The pink fairytale house standing at the entrance to the park was once home to Gaudi and his niece, but is now a museum containing some Gaudi-designed furniture.
 To fully explore the park at your leisure you will need a few hours, carry water and sun cream, and don't forget the camera!

-Parc Güell.
+To access the park is free and walk around it.
+However the monumental side of it, (central park area) is closed to the public and can only visit by paying the minimum basic entrance fee of €10 per adult.
+Buying online will save y queuing time.
+Book at Parc Güell.
 If you buy a ticket, access to the BUS GÜELL is included.
 The shuttle service is a quick, direct way to get to Park Güell from Alfons X metro station (metro L4, BUS V19, H6).
 It only takes 15 minutes to reach Park Güell.
 Otherwise you can travel by metro to Joanic station (line 4) and walk uphill for 20 minutes or take direct bus 116 from that station to the park.

-• Casa Mila and Casa Batlló: They are fantastic constructions by the creative genius Antonio Gaudi.
+- Casa Mila and Casa Batlló: They are fantastic constructions by the creative genius Antonio Gaudi.
 They are both located on the Passeig de Gràcia avenue, which is a famous street of Barcelona for shopping.
 Although both houses are open to the public, they are not free.
 But admiring the architecture from outside is actually the best way to enjoy them!

-• Casa Mila: commonly known as La Pedrera, was the last civil work that Gaudi undertook before dedicating all his time to the assembly of La Sagrada Família.
+- Casa Mila: commonly known as La Pedrera, was the last civil work that Gaudi undertook before dedicating all his time to the assembly of La Sagrada Família.
 The building is a UNESCO World Heritage Site and demonstrates the signature style of Gaudi with elaborate designs, globular shapes, assorted sculptures, colourful tiles and intricate details.
 Built between 1906 and 1912.
 Guided tours are available, in multiple languages, but these must be arranged in advance.
 Access charge is €22 per adult.
 Book your tickets here.

-• Casa Batlló: From the outside the façade of Casa Batlló looks like it has been made from skulls and bones.
+- Casa Batlló: From the outside the façade of Casa Batlló looks like it has been made from skulls and bones.
 The "Skulls" are in fact balconies and the "bones" are supporting pillars.
 Gaudí used colours and shapes found in marine life as inspiration for his creativity in this building.
 The building was designed by Gaudí for Josep Batlló, a wealthy aristocrat.
 The audio tour that comes with the entrance ticket gives you fascinating insights into Gaudí and his influences when designing this house.
 Tickets cost €25 per adult to access the house.
-Buy your tickets here
+Buy your tickets here.

-• Las Ramblas: It's one of the most famous streets in Spain, if not Europe. it's a long continuous pedestrian avenue that cuts through Barcelona's Old Town to the Barri Gotic, from the Placa Catalunya to the city's port.
+- Las Ramblas: It's one of the most famous streets in Spain, if not Europe. it's a long continuous pedestrian avenue that cuts through Barcelona's Old Town to the Barri Gotic, from the Placa Catalunya to the city's port.
 It is lined with cafes, restaurants and shops.
 There are also some notable attractions along the way, like the Liceo Theatre and La Boqueria Market.
 Also look out for the iconic mosaic by Joan Miro as you walk over it, near the Liceu Theatre.
 The street is wonderful for shopping and attracts all sorts of buskers and street artists.
 It is a great area to visit at night, but travellers should note that the southern end of La Rambla becomes somewhat seedy after dark and is a sort of unofficial red light district.
 As well beware of your possessions and belongings as its an area for pickpockets.

-• Montjuic: is a hill overlooking the city centre of Barcelona, and where there are some major attractions of the city, including the main sites of the 1992 Olympics; the Poble Espanyol (a replicated Spanish village displaying art and architecture); the Joan Miro museum; and the National Art Museum of Catalonia.
+- Montjuic: is a hill overlooking the city centre of Barcelona, and where there are some major attractions of the city, including the main sites of the 1992 Olympics; the Poble Espanyol (a replicated Spanish village displaying art and architecture); the Joan Miro museum; and the National Art Museum of Catalonia.
 The hill has been the site of several fortifications over the centuries and the most recent of these, the Castle of Montjuic, dating from the 17th century, is still standing.
 The castle is now home to the Military Museum as well as the Museum of Comics and Illustration.

 There are also some leisure attractions and cool green parks with fountains, popular for strolls on summer evenings.The magical fountains of Montjuic are a popular attraction that entertain on summer evenings with displays of light, colour and music.
 Accessible by cable car from Montjuic, the Barceloneta port district is below the hill. (€11 one way or €16.50 return by cable car).
 The eastern side of the hill is sheer, providing spectacular views over the city's harbour, directly below.
 The closest metro is Plaza de España where you can begin the walk up the hill.

-• Barceloneta: The beauty of the city attracts thousands of visitors mostly for its baches, party atmosphere and style.
+- Barceloneta: The beauty of the city attracts thousands of visitors mostly for its baches, party atmosphere and style.
 This is the area where most foreigners love to visit to soak up the sun, swim, eat, practice sport and chill.
 It's the ideal place after excessive sightseeing and shopping.
 Windsurfing and kite surfing are popular activities on this always bustling beach.
 Marbella Beach is unofficially Barcelona's nudist beach, but although nudity is tolerated many people choose to keep their clothes on.
 Marbella is also frequented by gay and lesbian sun worshippers and sometimes hosts energetic beach parties.
 For a peaceful beach near the city centre look for Caldetes which is invariably almost empty.
 Although the famous Barceloneta strip is the most entertaining.
 However the best beaches are further out of the city: St Pol de Mar is an hour-long train ride from the city centre, but it is arguably Barcelona's most scenic beach, backed by picturesque hills and with a lovely little cove that has become a nudist zone.
 To get to Barceloneta take metro line 4 to Barceloneta metro station, or walk there from Las Ramblas for about 20 minutes.

-• Tibidabo: is Barcelona's second landmark, located 6 Km northwest of the city.
+- Tibidabo: is Barcelona's second landmark, located 6 Km northwest of the city.
 Tibidabo can be reached by funicular, which costs €7.50 return.
 Once up the hill, you will be rewarded by spectacular views.
 It's particularly popular on weekends with locals because it is home to the Parc d'Atraccions, an amusement park with some thrill rides and a renowned house of horrors. (tickets cost €28 for the park).

-Torre de Collserola telecommunications tower, which offers visitors the chance to ride in a glass lift to an observation platform 115m high to enjoy a truly phenomenal view.
+Tibidabo also features the soaring Torre de Collserola telecommunications tower, which offers visitors the chance to ride in a glass lift to an observation platform 115m high to enjoy a truly phenomenal view.
 There is also a large, interesting church called Temple del Sagrat Cor surmounted by a giant Christ statue.
 You can also climb the hill by walking on cooler days, via The Carretera des Aigues trail, perfect for keen walkers.
 It is an easy walk, which only takes about an hour, starting from the base of the funicular and ending at the church.
 Tibidabo provides theme park fun, cultural attractions and the best thing is it offers the best views possible of Barcelona!
 To get there take the regional train (line 7) from Plaça Catalunya to Tibidabo station.
 Then take bus 196 to the start of the Funicular lower hill entrance.

 A nice day trip away from the city is to visit Montserrat.
 It's famous for its scenery but also for being a medieval monastery built on the side of the mountain.